epfl-ada/ada-2024-project-databrewers/index.md

   {% include aroma_treemap.html %}
 </div>

 In each season, specific **aroma** preferences emerge, shaping the appeal of beers based on what people enjoy the most.
 Based on our analysis of aroma reviews, the following trends stand : during winter, beers with rich, warm aromas are favored.
-Terms such as « malt », « caramel », « chocolate », and « roasted » are prominent, indicating a preference for fuller-bodied beers.
+Terms such as "malt", "caramel", "chocolate", and "roasted" are prominent, indicating a preference for fuller-bodied beers.
 In spring, there is a noticeable shift in aroma preferences.
-While the rich, malty notes remain popular, there is an increase in fruity terms like « citrus » and « grapefruit ».
+While the rich, malty notes remain popular, there is an increase in fruity terms like "citrus" and "grapefruit".
 On the other side, summer introduces a different set of preferred aromas.
-Here, herbal scents become more prominent, such as « floral », « herbal » and « grassy » terms.
+Here, herbal scents become more prominent, such as "floral", "herbal" and "grassy" terms.
 These refreshing aromas provide a crisp and clean feeling, making beers more enjoyable in warmer weather.
 Finally, as autumn arrives, there is a resurgence of malt-based aromas, similar to winter.
 However, there is also an interesting interplay with fruity terms, which become less prominent compared to malty ones.

 <div style="display: flex; justify-content: center;">